President of Mexico: Requirements to hold office

 The ban on any sort of presidential re-election dates back to the aftermath of the Porfiriato and the Mexican Revolution, which erupted after Porfirio Díaz's fraudulent victory on his seventh re-election in a row.
 It is so entrenched in Mexican politics that it has remained in place even as it was relaxed for other offices.
 In 2014, the constitution was amended to allow city mayors, congresspeople and senators to run for a second consecutive term.
 Previously, Deputies and Senators were barred from successive re-election.
-However, the president remained barred from re-election, even if it is nonsuccessive.
+The president remains barred from even non-consecutive reelection.

 The Constitution does not establish formal academic qualifications to serve as president.
-Most presidents during the 19th Century and early 20th century, however, had careers in one of two fields: the armed forces (typically the army) or the law.
+Most presidents during the 19th and early 20th centuries had careers in one of two fields: the armed forces (typically the army) or the law.
 President Manuel Ávila Camacho (1940–1946) was the last president to have been a career military officer.
 Most of his successors have been lawyers; in fact, all the presidents between 1958 and 1988 graduated from law school.
 Presidents Salinas (1988–1994) and Zedillo (1994–2000) were both trained as economists.
 Since the democratic transition, presidents have a wider academic background.
-Although Presidents Calderón (2006–2012) and Peña Nieto (2012–2018) were both lawyers, President Fox (2000–2006) studied business administration and Andrés Manuel López Obrador, the current president, studied political sciences.
+Although Presidents Calderón (2006–2012) and Peña Nieto (2012–2018) were both lawyers, President Fox (2000–2006) studied business administration, Andrés Manuel López Obrador (2018-2024) studied political sciences and current President Claudia Sheinbaum studied physics.

-Presidential elections
+Elections

-The presidential term was set at four years from 1821 to 1904, when President Porfirio Díaz extended it to six years for the first time in Mexico's history, and then again from 1917 to 1928 after a new constitution reversed the change made by Diaz in 1904.
+The presidential term was set at four years from 1821 to 1904, when President Porfirio Díaz extended it to six years for the first time in Mexico's history, and then again from 1917 to 1928 after a new constitution reversed the change made by Díaz in 1904.

 Finally, the presidential term was set at six years in 1928 and has remained unchanged since then.
 The president is elected by direct, popular, universal suffrage.
 Whoever wins a simple plurality of the national vote is elected; there is no runoff election.

-The current President, Andrés Manuel López Obrador, was elected in 2018 with a modern-era record of 53% of the popular vote in 2018.
-The most recent former president, Enrique Peña Nieto won 38% of the popular vote in 2012.
+The former president, Andrés Manuel López Obrador, was elected in 2018 with a modern-era record of 53% of the popular vote in 2018.
+The previous president, Enrique Peña Nieto won 38% of the popular vote in 2012.
 Former President Felipe Calderón won with 36.38% of the votes in the 2006 general election, finishing only 0.56% above his nearest rival, Andrés Manuel López Obrador (who contested the official results).
 In 2000, former President Vicente Fox was elected with a plurality of 43% of the popular vote, Ernesto Zedillo won 48.7% of the vote in 1994, and his predecessor Carlos Salinas won with a majority of 50.4% in the 1988 election.